 Capture the iconic Sun Voyager

-Known to Icelanders as Sólfarið, this ship sculpture is a tribute to the sun and represents discovering uncharted territory, progress and freedom.
+Known to Icelanders as Sólfarið, this ship sculpture is a tribute to the sun and represents discovering uncharted territory, progress, and freedom.
 With Mt.
 Esjan across the sea, this is a photo op you don’t want to miss!
 I don’t think I’ve ever passed by without seeing at least 5 tourists taking photos!

 Stroll around Tjörnin

-Tjörnin is a natural pond surrounded by the beautiful Icelandic architecture in the heart of Reykjavik.
+Tjörnin is a natural pond surrounded by beautiful Icelandic architecture in the heart of Reykjavik.
 It is a really popular pond to feed ducks and geese as well!

 Browse through City Hall

 While this might not sound like your idea of fun, I encourage you to stop into City Hall after your trip around Tjörnin.
-There are always different culture or historical things on display, and a huge 3D map of Iceland that is so awesome to look at!
+There are always different cultural or historical things on display, and a huge 3D map of Iceland that is so awesome to look at!